 Bonus tracks include the single ‘Get Away’ which was released back when the band were still touring their debut in 2014, made specifically for the Drive Radio 1 soundtrack, the sound fits somewhere between the two albums and Martin’s distorted synth vocals during choruses is a joy to behold.

-One of my all time favourite game’s is 2008’s Mirror’s Edge, it’s sequel Catalyst was finally released this year and I was delighted to find out that CHVRCHES would be doing the main theme for it, the track ‘Warning Call’ features on the Enhanced Edition. sounding unlike anything they’ve done before, the synth’s are very similar to the sounds Solar Field’s has already created for the game and show’s why they were the perfect match for the series, as you can imagine running through a futuristic city with “it’s a memory, it’s a memory” blaring out around you.
+One of my all-time favorite game’s is 2008’s Mirror’s Edge, it’s sequel Catalyst was finally released this year and I was delighted to find out that CHVRCHES would be doing the main theme for it, the track ‘Warning Call’ features on the Enhanced Edition. sounding unlike anything they’ve done before, the synth’s are very similar to the sounds Solar Field’s has already created for the game and show’s just why they were the perfect match for the series, as you can imagine running through a futuristic city with “it’s a memory, it’s a memory” blaring out around you.

-CHVRCHES have somehow done the impossible in creating not just a brilliant album, but an album which both evolves their sound, show’s their growth as a band and still stands out from their previous work.
-The band like their sound has continued to rise through the ranks, one more album as good as this and it’s easy to see them making the final leap to festival and arena headliner.
+CHVRCHES have somehow done the impossible in creating not just a brilliant album, but an album which both evolves their sound and showcases their growth as a band whilst still standing out from their previous work.
+The band just like their sound have continued to rise through the ranks, one more album as good as this and it’s easy to see them making the final leap to festival and arena headliner.